rse/vingester/README.md

   This is OBS Studio's built-in "Browser Source".
 It is a decent implementation based on the Chromium Embedded Framework (CEF).
-The drawback (and the original motivation for **Vingester**) is that CPU hogs like OBS.Ninja, running in a Browser Source, can cause OBS Studio to degrade at least audio quality regularly.
+The drawback (and the original motivation for **Vingester**) is that CPU intensive applications like OBS.Ninja, running in a Browser Source, can cause OBS Studio to degrade at least audio quality regularly.

 - [Singular Recast for NDI](https://www.singular.live/ndi)<br/>
   This is a Windows application providing a similar functionality than